Adithya2907/Adithya2907/README.md

 I love to build apps that solve real world problems.
 Interested in Android app developement, and full stack web development.
 I have also built dapps using Ethereum and Web3js, using Solidity programming language.
 Exploring the field of Machine Learning currently.
 <br>
 Love to explore and learn a variety of things.
+Obssessed about computer science and technology.

 ## My tech stack